ojoaoguilherme/ojoaoguilherme/README.md

 ### Welcome to my repo :smile:

-### Currently, I am studying a lot of blockchain technologies and contribuiting to a tokenization project called <a href="https://www.rotasdogarimpo.com/">Rotas do Garimpo</a> and I'am also free to participate, contribuite and develop with other projects.
-So if you have any intent of building any dApp or a project related to blockchain contact me, I would love to know more about it and see what I can do to help out!
+### Currently, I am studying a lot of blockchain technologies and contribuiting to <a href="https://www.rotasdogarimpo.com/">Rotas do Garimpo</a> and <a href="https://www.rotasdogarimpo.com/">Neoki Multi Metaverse</a>.
+You have any intent of building any dApp or a project related to blockchain contact me, I would love to know more about!!

 <div>
   <a href="https://github.com/ojoaoguilherme">